For musicians, this word contains two rather alarming terms:

 You should always, but from now on really always, gently and lovingly awaken your voice and treat it with extra kindness, marking it more often in rehearsals.

 Menopause initiates a new phase of life (more about this in the next BLOG).
 Maybe you would like to start something new yourself?
 You have gained a lot of experience in life and work.
 Now would be a good time to build up an additional mainstay gradually.

 You’ll find a myriad of online opportunities; it’s good to meet new people, to discover other points of view.
 Life-long learning keeps you fit in the head!

 Don’t just surround yourself with people exclusively in your own age group.
-The 15-30-year-olds are very smart, and we can learn from them!
+There are brilliant 15-30-year-olds, and we can learn from them!